aimms/how-to/Articles/368/368-empty-webui-after-upgrade.rst

 Solution
 ---------

 In the article on the :doc:`evolution of the WebUI<../333/333-update-webui-version>` several steps are described.
-Please make sure to execute at least the following steps:
+By at least executing the following steps, the WebUI created is retained.

 #.  `Map V2 <https://how-to.aimms.com/Articles/333/333-update-webui-version.html#aimms-4-61-map-v2>`_